hairinhi/practice_ajax/README.md

-# practice_ajax
+# Description
- This is a twitter-posting application.
+ This is a twitter-posting application using twitter APIs and Ajax.